neoforged/.github/primers/1.21.11/index.md

 - `net.minecraft`
     - `FileUtil#isValidStrictPathSegment` -> `containsAllowedCharactersOnly`, now private
         - Replaced by `isValidPathSegment`
+    - `Minecraft`
+        - `disconnectWithProgressScreen` now takes in a `boolean` of whether to stop the sound engine
+        - `disconnect` now takes in a `boolean` of whether to stop the sound engine
     - `SharedConstants`
         - `DEBUG_WATER` -> `DebugScreenEntries#VISUALIZE_WATER_LEVELS`, not one-to-one
         - `DEBUG_HEIGHTMAP` -> `DebugScreenEntries#VISUALIZE_HEIGHTMAP`, not one-to-one